zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-07-29-Testing-NEBNext-Low-Input-RNA-Library-Prep.md

 ### Best practices (thanks, [Jill](https://github.com/JillAshey/JillAshey_Putnam_Lab_Notebook/blob/master/_posts/2024-06-13-Zymo-Pico-Methyl-Seq-Library-Prep.md))

 - Preset the thermocycler programs
 - Thaw and keep all components on ice unless instructed otherwise.
-Flick to mix and centrifuge before use
+Flick to mix (or vortex if indicated) and centrifuge before use
 	- Avoid multiple freeze-thaws, make aliquots if needed
 - Allow beads to equilibrate to room temperature >30 mins before use
 - Resuspend beads immediately before each use by gently inverting until homogenous